Shopify Marketing

 Mobile marketing

 3. Use thoughtful SMS marketing campaigns to stand out against big competitors.
 Take it from Seijin Jung, OpenStore’s head of marketing: "For many of the Shopify brands we own at OpenStore, we found that a thoughtful SMS marketing campaign can deliver up to 10x higher conversion rates than typical emails.
 SMS marketing can have open rates of up to 98%, and 54% of consumers prefer SMS marketing.”
-In terms of tools to use, Klaviyo stands out for its SMS and deep email integration, allowing for nuanced control, maximizing engagement and LTV.
+In terms of tools to use, Klaviyo stands out for its SMS and deep email integration, allowing for nuanced control, maximizing engagement and lifetime value (LTV).

-4. Ensure that your emails are also mobile-friendly.
+4. Ensure that your emails are mobile-friendly.
 Over 40% of consumers check their email using an app, so use responsive templates and write non-verbose, skimmable copy.
 Optimize subject lines and preheaders to grab readers' attention.
 Make your emails finger-friendly by utilizing white space and highlighting CTAs.

 Customer experience